 Easy restaurant style fried rice that you can make at home in 20 minutes!
 The perfect way to use up leftover rice sitting in the fridge.

-One of my favorite ways to use up leftover rice is to make Chinese fried rice.
+One of my favorite ways to use up leftover rice is to make this classic Chinese fried rice.
 It’s super easy, flavorful and comes together in just 20 minutes.
 Plus my entire family loves it and can’t get enough!
 My kids always go back for seconds.

 - Chill the rice.
 Store in the fridge until ready to use.

 - Cook the veggies.
-Add butter to a large skillet or wok.
+Add butter to a large skillet or wok over medium high heat.
 Add onion and carrots and cook for 2 minutes.
 Then stir in garlic and peas.

 Any leftovers will stay fresh in the refrigerator for up to 3 days.
 Just make sure to store it in an airtight container with a lid.
 It will also keep in the freezer for up to 1 month.
 Let thaw in the fridge overnight, then reheat on the stove or in the microwave until warm.

-Favorite dishes to serve with
+Favorite Dishes to Serve with Fried Rice

-- 4 cups cooked rice , long or short grain rice
+- 4 cups cooked rice , long or short grain

-- 1 Tablespoon butter
+- 2 Tablespoons butter

 - 2 large eggs , whisked

-- 1/2 cup chopped onion
+- ½ cup chopped onion

-- 1/2 cup chopped carrots
+- ½ cup chopped carrots

-- 1/2 cup frozen peas
+- ½ cup frozen peas

 - 1-2 teaspoons minced garlic

-- 3-4 Tablespoons lite soy sauce
+- 3 Tablespoons lite soy sauce , more if desired

 - Place butter in a large skillet or wok.
 Add onion and carrots.
 Cook for 2 minutes.
 Then stir in garlic and peas.
 Push to one side and add the eggs to the skillet.
 Scramble and then stir together.
+Gently stir in cooked rice.

-- Gently stir in cooked rice.
-Add soy sauce and toss rice to coat.
+- Add soy sauce and sesame oil and toss to coat.
 Salt and pepper to taste.
-Add a dash or two of sesame oil if desired.
+Serve while warm.